How Kamu compares to X

 - Evolution of schemas and partitions

-- Unlike Iceberg, Delta and other formats created around Change-Data-Capture, ODF streams preserve complete and unaltered history of data (for reproducibility and verifiability)
+- Unlike Iceberg/Delta and similar formats created around Change-Data-Capture, ODF streams are intended to preserve complete and unaltered history of data for reproducibility, verifiability, and ultimate “time-travel” capabilities

-While Iceberg and Delta only work with conventional file systems and object storages (e.g. HDFS, S3), ODF datasets were designed to also work efficiently with content-addressable storage like IPFS and Arweave.
+While Iceberg/Delta only work with conventional file systems and object storages (e.g. HDFS, S3), ODF datasets were designed to also work efficiently with decentralized content-addressable storages like IPFS and Arweave.

-The rich metadata of ODF streams is designed to carry much more information such as:
+The rich metadata of ODF streams is designed to carry a lot more information, such as:

-- Applied transformation for lineage and provenance of derivative data
+- Applied transformations, for lineage and provenance of derivative data

 - License changes, semantics, governance information…

-So while Iceberg and Delta fill the purpose of table abstractions in the enterprise data lakes, ODF dataset is a Web3-native dynamic structured data format and a building block for multi-party exchange and transformation of data.
+So while Iceberg and Delta fill the purpose of table abstractions in enterprise data lakehouses, ODF dataset is a Web3-native ledgerized data format that we see as a building block for multi-party exchange and collaborative processing of data.

 Spark, Flink, Kafka Streaming